morgankj/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format

-- [X] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [X] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [X] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [X] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+- A Relational Database is data with defined relationships between each individual piece of data.
+This is represented as tables with columns and rows.
+SQL Databases are actually a type of relational database, as they are also table-based structures with strict pre-defined schemas.
+Non-relational databases don't use tables, in favor of storage models optimized for their specific requirements.

 2. Why do tables need a Primary Key?

+- Primary Keys serve as unique identifiers for the data on that line.
+They are used any time you need to reference data on that line, through other tables (using that primary key as a foreign key) or otherwise.

 3. What is the name given to a table column that references the Primary Key on another table?

+- Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+- You will need an additional, intermediary table in order to maintain many-to-many relationships between their data, while maintaining best practices.